TritonDataCenter/triton-origin-image/README.md

 - to have a well documented common base to help with maintenance.

 ## tl;dr

-- This repo builds one or more "triton-origin-$pkgsrcArch-$originVer@$version" images, e.g. "triton-origin-multiarch-15.4.1@1.0.0", and publishes them to updates.joyent.com.
+- This repo builds one or more "triton-origin-$pkgsrcArch-$originVer@$version" images, e.g. "triton-origin-multiarch-15.4.1@1.0.0", and publishes them to updates.joyent.com and images.joyent.com.
 (See the "Building triton-origin images" section below.)
 - After sanity testing, those images are "released" for use by Triton/Manta components.
 (See the "Releasing triton-origin images" section below.)
 - A Triton/Manta core component, say VMAPI, uses one of these images as the origin image on which "vmapi" images are built.
 (See the "How to use triton-origin images" section below.)

+If you are a Triton/Manta developer working on any of its services, then you mostly likely only need to care about "How to use triton-origin images".

 ## How to use triton-origin images

-This section has the instructions for a Triton or Manta component to switch to using a triton-origin image.
+This section has the instructions for a switching a Triton or Manta component to using a triton-origin image.

 1. Find the latest released set of triton-origin images: